 TrackPad with Tactile Feedback

 Another patent Apple received features a touch pad without the standard "clickable" integrated button.
 Instead, the device features at least four sensors including an actuator for tactile feedback.
 The patent goes by U.S. Patent No. 8,633,916 "Touch pad with force sensors and actuator feedback."
-The patent describes use of force sensors to make the trackpad work.
+The patent describes the use of force sensors to make the trackpad work.
 This is similar to the integrated switch-type button mechanism used on previous models.

 Touch Controls on Bezel, Frame and Chassis